hiblaphp/stream/README.md

 use Hibla\Stream\ReadableResourceStream;
 use function Hibla\await;

-// Read from STDIN line by line (promise-based — no resume() needed)
+// Read from STDIN line by line
 $stdin = new PromiseReadableStream(STDIN);

 while (($line = await($stdin->readLineAsync())) !== null) {